justinethier/cyclone/docs/api/scheme/base.md

     (features)

+Return a list of feature identifiers which `cond-expand` treats as true.

 # floor

     (floor z)

+Return an integer not larger than `z`.

 # floor-quotient

     (floor-quotient n m)

+Returns the integer quotient of dividing `n` by `m`.

 # floor-remainder

     (floor-remainder n m)

+Returns the integer remainder of dividing `n` by `m`.

 # floor/

     (floor/ n m)

+Return integer quotient and remainder of dividing `n` by `m`.

 # flush-output-port